edbeeching/godot_rl_agents/docs/ADV_STABLE_BASELINES_3.md

 ```
 Which means that those variables got to the Godot Environment successfully.
 However, your environment needs to support handling those environments, prior to it being built.

-You can access the environemnt variables though the **godot_rl_agents_plugin/sync.gd** script.
+You can access the environment variables though the **godot_rl_agents_plugin/sync.gd** script.
 You'll see there's a `args` variable that stores all the command line arguments your environment received from the python script.
 You can access **starting_level** by doing:
 ```godot
 func get_starting_level():
     return agrs.get("starting_level", None)